 Just two years after being liberated from the camp, Cochrane would arrive to the USA where he received a fellowship and started his scientific career.

 Reading this during a self-quarantine in Russia, I find the story especially uplifting.
 Sometimes we tend to overdramatise our current conditions and are getting very upset as a result.

 I think Cochrane’s story teaches us that the only way out from any turmoil is just doing your immediate work.
 Diligently and responsibly.

 As orthodontists, we are blessed with a beautiful craft in our hands.
-And even in the midst of an orthodontic holocaust perpetrated by DIY aligners companies and alike, we should be focused on what we can control – on delivering meaningful treatment to our patients.
+And even in the midst of an orthodontic genocide perpetrated by DIY aligners companies and alike, we should be focused on what we can control – on delivering meaningful treatment to our patients.

 The darkest hour is before the dawn.